 Enter a sender name and email address for the phishing simulation.

 You'll need permission to run the campaign from your messaging or corporate security team.
 Select one of the well-known email domain administrator recipients from the list.
 Duo Insight sends an approval request to that address.
+Make sure the destination address you select can receive emails from external recipients!

 Review all your specified options and click Launch Campaign! if everything is correct.
 You can send yourself a test phishing email before launching the campaign by clicking the Send a test phish to... button near the top.